Smart EQ ForTwo hatchback review

 Because electric cars don’t use a conventional gearbox, putting your foot down in the Smart EQ ForTwo causes its power to arrive instantly in a smooth wave.
 With a 0-62mph time of 11.6 seconds, it may not sound quick, but up to 40mph acceleration is pleasingly brisk, making nipping in and out of city traffic a doddle.
 Its 6.95-metre turning circle is also a big advantage, beating even a London taxi and making it possible to U-turn in almost any street.
 The suspension is also impressive, as it absorbs pitted tarmac and potholes well.

 The news is a little less encouraging outside of town, where wind and road noise make more of an impact than we’d like – but that’s partly because the ForTwo’s motor is almost silent, so everything else sounds loud in comparison.
-With a top speed of 80mph, the ForTwo is certainly capable of venturing out into the wider world, but its acceleration is less impressive past 40mph and high-speed journeys are by no means a relaxing experience.
+With a top speed of 80mph, the ForTwo is certainly capable of venturing out into the wider world, but its acceleration is less impressive past 40mph and your range will tumble quickly at speed.
+Journeys like this are by no means a relaxing experience.
 The EQ ForTwo isn’t really designed for long motorway slogs, so these shortcomings can be reasonably overlooked.

 Interior & comfort

 Interior quality is generally strong and even if a few scratchy plastics have found their way inside, that’s understandable at this price point.
 Every EQ ForTwo is fitted with LED running lights, programmable climate control (so the car is at the desired temperature when you get in) and a smartphone app enabling you to monitor the car’s charging and battery status remotely.
 The cheapest ForTwo also features big-car features like heated seats, a heated steering wheel, a rear-view camera and a panoramic sunroof, so the equipment list is impressive.

 Practicality & boot space